The Sophomore Year Experience (SOYE) includes programming and activities designed especially to help you throughout your second year as a Comet:

 - Participate in at least one multicultural event.

 - Attend off–campus movies, museums, and other activities.
-Discounted tickets may be purchased at the Comet Center.
+Discounted tickets may be purchased at the Comet Card Office.

 - Stay in the know with the Comet Calendar and Student Media: Radio UTD, The Mercury, A Modest Proposal and UTD TV.